open-telemetry/community/mission-vision-values.md

-Telemetry in this context is the firehose of raw observational data streaming out of software applications, and while “high-quality telemetry” may be a requirement for excellent observability, it’s still unreasonable and unrealistic to expect software developers to add or maintain the necessary instrumentation on their own.
+Telemetry in this context is the firehose of raw observational data streaming out of software applications, and while “high-quality telemetry” may be a requirement for excellent observability, it’s still unreasonable and unrealistic to expect developers of application software to add or maintain the necessary instrumentation on their own.
 That is a massive undertaking, and in practice it’s not “just code” – there is also necessary alignment around protocols and semantic conventions for tags, attributes, and other metadata to consider.

 So how do we get high-quality, turnkey telemetry without a massive, unsustainable engineering effort?
 This is where OpenTelemetry comes in.
 To